 An Imaging Device, potentially supporting multiple Imaging Services, communicates with the Cloud Print Server via a Cloud Imaging Device Manager The Cloud Imaging Device Manager may be anything from interfacing software in the Device to a separate entity providing interface for multiple Devices.
 When handling multiple devices, the Cloud Imaging Device Manager may represent them individually, or it may represent them as a single (or multiple) composite device.
 It is assumed that the Owner of a Device also has control over the interfacing Cloud Imaging Device Manager, and it is up to the Owner whether he registers a composite Device or each Device individually.
 In the latter instance, each Device registration is separate.

-An Imaging Device may be registered with more than one Cloud Imaging Service, but each registration is a separate process.
+An Imaging Device may be registered with more than one Cloud Imaging Service, but each registration is a separate action.

+The Imaging Device Owner must create or assign an existing Cloud Imaging Device Manager to the Device.
+The Cloud Imaging Device Manager is configured to handle the Imaging Services operations and messages appropriate to the Device Imaging Services to be made accessible to the Cloud.
+The Cloud Imaging Device Manager may be anything from interface software within the Device to a stand-alone server handling many Devices.
+The Imaging Device itself may range from a single unit such as a printer to a composite logical Device created by the Cloud Imaging Device Manager and reflecting multiple physical devices with which it interfaces.

-Imaging Device is registered with the Cloud Service by the Owner, with the user rights associated with the Device identified.
-User rights include paid printing and printer capabilities that may be restricted to certain users.
+The Imaging Device is registered with the Cloud Service by the Owner.
+The registration must identify the specific Device Imaging Services to be made accessible, the Cloud Imaging Device Manager providing the interface and any User rights restrictions associated with Device access via the Cloud.
+User rights include paid Service arraignments and Service capabilities that may be restricted to certain Users.

 Registration identifies Device capabilities and operational status, including supported Imaging Services and Service attributes such as document formats, paper sizes and types, finishing options, and operational status.

 In conjunction with Device registration, a Cloud Imaging Service is created; or the Device may be assigned to an existing Cloud Imaging Service.
-The Cloud Imaging Service must perform the s supported by the Device and is configured with the Device capabilities and operational status.
+The Cloud Imaging Service must perform the Imaging Services supported by the Device and which the Device Owner wishes to make accessible.
+The Cloud Imaging Service is configured with the Device capabilities and operational status.

 A data retention policy for the Cloud Imaging Service in the handling of Job Tickets and Document Data for the subject Device is defined. ( e.g., Job document data is discarded immediately after processing, discarded after 1 day, saved indefinitely, etc.)

 On completion of Device Registration, the Cloud Imaging Device Manager for the Device establishes connections to the Cloud Imaging Service, updating information on Device's capabilities, configuration and status, querying the status of any Imaging Jobs the Cloud Imaging Service has for the Device, and providing status information on any Imaging Jobs that were initiated by a request obtained from that Cloud Imaging Service.
+For security purposes, it is desirable that the Cloud Imaging Service authenticate that any Cloud Imaging Device Manager access is from the one identified during registration.

 Job Request Submission